container-storage-interface/spec/CONTRIBUTING.md

 ## Git commit

-Prior to committing code please run `make` in order to update the protobuf file and any language bindings.
+Prior to committing code please run `make` in order to update the generated protobuf.
+Please also execute `make -C lib/cxx` and `make -C lib/go` to update the Cxx and Go language bindings.
+The latter will fail if this repository is cloned outside of a [valid `GOPATH`](https://golang.org/doc/code.html#GOPATH).

 ### Commit Style